Adoptee Excellence Scholarship

 The Also-Known-As Adoptee Excellence Scholarship is the first scholarship program of its kind that acknowledges, celebrates, and supports outstanding undergraduate students and graduating high school seniors who are international adoptees, born in and adopted from another country to the United States.
 It is open to international adoptees who demonstrate the attributes of leadership, drive, integrity, and civic engagement.
 One individual will be awarded a $1,000.00 (one-thousand dollars and zero cents) scholarship to support their full-time study at an accredited institution.

 Also-Known-As seeks candidates who have used their adoption story and formative youth experiences to lead, serve, and pursue a life of purpose and significance, both individually and for their communities.
-An all-adoptee scholarship committee will be responsible for selecting the scholarship recipient.
+An all-international adoptee scholarship committee will be responsible for selecting the recipient.

-International adoptees are invited to apply if they are U.S. citizens; age 25 or under; and plan to enroll full-time in 2023 at an accredited college, university or vocational-technical school in the United States.
+International adoptees are invited to apply if they are U.S. citizens; age 25 or under; and plan to enroll full-time in 2026 at an accredited college, university or vocational-technical school in the United States.
 Financial need will be considered.
-This merit scholarship will be awarded in June 2023.
+This merit scholarship will be awarded in late-June 2026.

 Eligibility